Optimal Stochastic Non-smooth Non-convex Optimization through Online-to-Non-convex Conversion: Definitions and Setup

 In the following, we only consider functions satisfying the following mild regularity condition. \begin{Definition} We define a differentiable function $F:\H \to \R$ to be \textbf{well-behaved} if for all $\bx,\by\in \H$, it holds that

-\end{Definition} Using this assumption, our results can be applied to improve the past results on non-smooth stochastic optimization.
-In fact, Proposition~\ref{prop:wellbehaved} (proof in Appendix~\ref{sec:proof_wellbehaved}) below shows that for the wide class of functions that are locally Lipschitz, applying an arbitrarily small perturbation to the function is sufficient to ensure both differentiability and well-behavedness.
-It works via standard perturbation arguments similar to those used previously by \citet{davis2021gradient} (see also \citet{bertsekas1973stochastic, duchi2012randomized, flaxman2005online} for similar techniques in the convex setting).
+\end{Definition} If $F$ happens to be differentiable and locally Lipschitz, then this assumption is simply the Fundamental Theorem of Calculus.
+Under this assumption, our results can be applied to improve the past results on non-smooth stochastic optimization.
+In fact, Proposition~\ref{prop:wellbehaved} (proof in Appendix~\ref{sec:proof_wellbehaved}) below shows that for the wide class of functions that are locally Lipschitz (but possibly non-differentiable), applying an arbitrarily small perturbation to the function is sufficient to ensure both differentiability and well-behavedness.
+This result works via standard perturbation arguments similar to those used previously by \citet{davis2021gradient} (see also \citet{bertsekas1973stochastic, duchi2012randomized, flaxman2005online} for similar techniques in the convex setting).
+In practice we suspect that such perturbation arguments are unnecessary: intuitively an algorithm is unlikely to query a point of non-differentiability (see also \citet{bianchi2022convergence} for some formal evidence for this idea).

 \begin{Proposition} Let $F:\R^d \to \R$ be locally Lipschitz with stochastic oracle $\O$ such that $\E_{\bz}[\O(\bx,\bz)]=\nabla F(\bx)$ whenever $F$ is differentiable.
 We have two cases: \begin{itemize} \item If $F$ is differentiable everywhere, then $F$ is well-behaved. \item If $F$ is not differentiable everywhere, let $p>0$ be an arbitrary number and let $\bu$ be a random vector in $\R^d$ uniformly distributed on the unit ball.
 Define $\hat F(\bx) \triangleq \E_{\bu}[F(\bx+p \bu)]$.
 Then, $\hat F$ is differentiable and well-behaved, and the oracle $\widehat \O(\bx, (\bz ,\bu)) = \O(\bx+p\bu, \bz)$ is a stochastic gradient oracle for $\hat F$.
 Moreover, $F$ is differentiable at $\bx+p\bu$ with probability 1 and if $F$ is $G$-Lipschitz, then $|\hat F(\bx) - F(\bx)|\le p G $ for all $\bx$. \end{itemize}